bobthechemist/sumobot/rules-arena.md

     1. The robots must conform to the startup sequence described in `II.A. startup sequence`
     1. The gyoji instructs the contestants to arm their robots.
     2. With a countdown ("three, two, one, release"), the contestants initiate the start sequence of their robots and step away from the dohyo.
+        1. Contestants should step away at least 30 inches from the edge of the dohyo.
 5. False Start
     1. The gyoji may declare a false start if a robot starts before the word "release".
     2. The gyoji will declare a false start if they hear an audible sound from one of the robots prior to saying the word "release".